Thought for the day: Very simple pictures may sometimes lead to surprisingly deep discoveries.

 I wonder if it would help to use graph paper to make my new drawings.

-This image has to do with ideas related to the Pythagorean theorem.
+This image has to do with the Pythagorean theorem and related ideas.

 The area of the small square is 1 square unit.
 The area of the triangular overlap is half of a square unit.
 Since you may join four of the orange triangles to create the larger square, the area of the larger square is 1/2 • 4 = 2 square units.
 Finally, because the area of a square is its side-length-squared, the side length is the square root of its area.
 Consequently, the side length of the larger square (also the diagonal of the smaller square) is the square root of 2, which is approximately 1.414.
 This is a reasonable answer.
 Before making this discovery, most students tend to estimate that a diagonal is about 1.5 time as long as the side length of square.